johnston9/la-donut/README.md

 [View the project live here.](https://la-donut.herokuapp.com/)

 A web application for an online cake shop and patisserie.
 Primarily, the site allows the shop to display their goods and allows users to browse the goods and purchase them.
-Users are initally taken to a products page with a side menu from which they can select categories.
+Users are initially taken to a products page with a side menu from which they can select categories.
 They are given the option to close this and browse from the navbar where they will find a search option and another product menu.<br>
 <br>
-The user can select an item directly from the page or on viewing the item on it's own page.
+The user can select an item directly from the main Shop page or on viewing the item on it's own page.
 On doing so it is added to their bag which they can view at any time giving them the option to update or remove products.
 From the bag they can simply click to be taken to the checkout page where through Stripe they can complete their transaction.
 <br>
 The user is offered the option to open an account throughout the site and on completion of they purchase order with the incentive of free delivery, free gift presentation and the opportunity to participate in the online chat feature.
-There is also a recipes page with a latest recipe feature which is displayed apon completing an order and this in turn encourages user to go to the chat page.<br>
+There is also a recipes page with a latest recipe feature which is displayed upon completing an order and this in turn encourages user to go to the chat page.<br>
 <br>
 The shop owner can easily manage the site through the admin and manage site pages where they can upload, edit and remove goods.
 They are given instructions as to how to make the most of the visual promoting of goods in terms of image display.
 Allauth is used for site security and user authentication.<br>
 <br>